TUPE & redundancy

 If the business’ managers are preparing the business for sale, but haven’t identified a buyer at the time of the redundancies, TUPE might not apply.
 The reason is based on case law under the old regulations.
 The argument is that the reason for the dismissals is not the subsequent TUPE transfer.
 Unhelpfully, there is no further guidance.
 The government states that future case law will resolve whether the main or principle reason for the dismissal is the TUPE transfer, where no new owner is identified.

-So if you are contemplating dismissals to prepare your business for sale, then seek advice.
-At a minimum ensure the dismissals comply with normal unfair dismissal rules and consultation requirements.
+So if you are contemplating dismissals to prepare your business for sale at a minimum ensure the dismissals comply with normal unfair dismissal rules and consultation requirements.

 Often the new owners do not want all the staff.
 The new managers may make it a condition of taking over the business, either formally or informally, that the current managers dismiss employees as redundant before the transfer.